bwheelz36/get_all_files/README.md

 [![codecov](https://codecov.io/gh/bwheelz36/get_all_files/branch/main/graph/badge.svg?token=CCVB5BAR8W)](https://codecov.io/gh/bwheelz36/get_all_files)

-This is a very simple package which simply gets all the files with extension matching a list of extensions in a given directory.
+This is a very simple package which is basically a wrapper around glob; it simply gets all the files with extension matching a list of extensions in a given directory.
 I found that I was including functionality like this in so many other projects I might as well just make it a package.
 Plus I wanted to play with poetry.